author image

 Design Adoption at Pinterest

-You can read more about my work on the Figma Blog.
-TLDR: Design system adoption is a measure I’ve been working on at Pinterest.
+Design system adoption is a measure I’ve been working on at Pinterest.
 The more people that adopt a design system, the more impact and use it has.
-I got a chance to work with Pinterest’s Design System Team to make a few changes in the way designers accomplish their work Built a plugin to help clean and lint designs.
+I worked with Gestalt, Pinterest’s Design System Team to make a few changes in the way designers accomplish their work Built a plugin to measure adoption across Figma handoff files.
+Created a way to measure Figma adoption from the cloud

 Bynder for Figma